Table of Contents

 A few days later, Rusty heard the same singing coming from the water edge.
 He saw the same girl sitting on a rock; her feet were in the rushing water.
 Rusty was watching her from the banks of the stream.
-She presently looked up, grinned, and stuck her tongue out Rusty.
+She pleasantly looked up, grinned, and stuck her tongue out to Rusty.
 ‘That’s a nice way to greet me,’ Rusty commented.

 She asked Rusty if he had brought something to eat.
 Rusty said No, but if you want, I can pick you some berries.
 She said Rusty have to go to the top of the hill again to find berries.
 Rusty says he won’t mind if she is hungry.
 Rusty toiled up the hill again until he found the bilberry bushes.
 He stuffed his pockets with berries and returned to the stream.
 But she was gone with her cows.